Catholics Affirm Sola Scriptura

 the Bible doesn’t say that direct and express scriptural support is

-necessary to establish doctrines of faith, so the Sola
+necessary to establish doctrines of faith.
+Therefore, the sola scriptura Protestant

 cannot say the Church is being unbiblical for its position on